hg-mirrors/pypy_externals/README.rst

 Reproducing the binaries here
 =============================

-These binaries were produced with Visual Studio 9.0
+These binaries were produced with VS 14.0, i.e. Visual Studio 2017

 The Boehm garbage collector